fivetran/fivetran_sdk/README.md

 Right now we are employing manual processes before getting into automation.
 You put your code in a public github repo, we pull the code, inspect it and build the executable binary to deploy to our platform.

 # How do we test?
 We expect testing to ensure your connector or destination is working as expected, either with test data or with a customer who is eager to adopt.

-## Some recommended tests:
+We provide testers in this repo you can use locally without connecting to Fivetran platform.
+We also recommend you think through typical scenarios for testing:

 * Handle all data type mappings (between  Fivetran data types and source/destination data types)
 * Big data loads
 * Big incremental updates